Mugen-Builders/rollups-golang-course/[07] dcm/README.md

 ##  Overview

-A debt capital market platform designed for the issuer economy, enabling content issuers to monetize their influence by issuing tokenized debt instruments collateralized.
-Through a reverse campaign mechanism, the platform connects issuers with investors, offering a structured and transparent alternative to finance scalable businesses while leveraging the economic potential of their audiences, ensuring legal compliance and attractive returns for investors.
+A debt capital market platform designed for the debtor economy, enabling content debtors to monetize their influence by issuing tokenized debt instruments collateralized.
+Through a reverse campaign mechanism, the platform connects debtors with investors, offering a structured and transparent alternative to finance scalable businesses while leveraging the economic potential of their audiences, ensuring legal compliance and attractive returns for investors.
 <br>

 [![Docs]][Link-docs] [![Deck]][Link-deck]